 Office of Products and Programs

-Office of Product and Programs (OPP) helps agencies improve delivery of information and services to the public.
+Office of Products and Programs (OPP) helps agencies improve delivery of information and services to the public.
 Our five primary portfolio areas align with larger administration priorities, including:

 Our focus is to help agencies move securely to the cloud.